jnbraun/bcnn/README.md

 It is aimed to be lightweight, concise with a very limited number of dependencies.

-At the current state, it can run on CPU and Nvidia GPU.
+At the current state, it can run on CPU and Nvidia's GPU.
 CuDNN support is a work in progress.

 ## Dependencies:
 ### Minimal build (CPU with or without SSE2 acceleration):